 (b) as otherwise permitted by this Part.

-Penalty: $50 000 or imprisonment for 5 years, or both.
+Penalty: a fine of $50 000 or imprisonment for 5 years, or both.

+[Section 39 amended by No. 42 of 2010 s.
+171.]

 40. Application by permittee for licence

 (1) A permittee whose permit is in force in respect of a block that constitutes, or the blocks that constitute, a location may, within the application period, make an application to the Minister for the grant of a licence —